Expert Guide #2: eTrading for the Construction Industry

 Expert Guide 2 - Managing change when implementing an electronic trading solution

-As we discussed in Expert Guide 1 the rewards for both your business and those of your supply chain partners are profound when adopting an electronic trading approach using construction software.
+As we discussed in Expert Guide 1 the rewards for both your business and those of your supply chain partners are profound when adopting an electronic trading approach using construction software, such as COINS Construction Cloud.
 This business transformation should not be underestimated and in this guide we will discuss some of the challenges ahead.

 As with all business change, careful consideration is required to manage the scope and speed of change.
 Planning, communication and buy-in are key steps to effective project management and/or change management within any construction organisation.

-At the start of the process we undertake an initial readiness assessment exercise to identify key areas of concern and gather relevant information, to assist you (and us) in developing an implementation plan; this prepares the ground for what is to come in implementing an e-trading construction software solution.
+At the start of the process we undertake an initial readiness assessment exercise to identify key areas of concern and gather relevant information, to assist you (and us) in developing an implementation plan; this prepares the ground for what is to come in implementing our COINS e-trading construction software solution.

 COINS work with you to help create an effective communication plan utilising a range of communication channels, from emails and surveys, to workshops and webinars.
 Providing a high level ‘this is what is coming’ message to your internal teams and supply chain partners is paramount to success - after all, they are a key component of this, and need to be included in the process.